-- 1 part fresh, fully ripe black elderberries (*see note for dried)
+- 1 part fresh, fully ripe black elderberries (*or half as much dried)

 - 1 part water

 - 1 part raw honey (check local farmer’s markets or health stores)

 - optional: small bit of cinnamon stick and/or ginger root (dried or fresh)

 - Gather the fresh berries and make sure no stems remain.
 (The stems have some level of toxic compounds in them.)

 - If you’d like, add a piece of cinnamon stick and/or dried or fresh ginger.
 These are both warming herbs and great for when you feel like you’re catching a cold.
 They also add an extra level of tastiness!

-- Adjust the heat as needed, to keep the berries at a low simmer and cook for around 30 minutes, smashing the berries with a fork occasionally as they cook.
+- Adjust the heat as needed, to keep the berries at a very low simmer and cook for around 20 to 30 minutes, smashing the berries with a fork occasionally as they cook.

 - Strain the juice from the cooked elderberries into a glass jar or pitcher.